lnastri25/lnastri25/README.md

 [![MasterHead](http://www.codingvilla.in/wp-content/uploads/2019/11/baner3.jpg)](https://lnastri25.io)

-<h1 align="center">Hi 👋, I'm Lorenzo Nastri</h1>
-<h3 align="center">I am a computer programmer specialized in decentralized applications, also known as dApps, and smart contracts.
+<h5 align="center">I am a computer programmer specialized in decentralized applications, also known as dApps, and smart contracts.
 For the development of dApps I use Javascript, React and Next.js; and for smart contracts I use Solidity and Hardhat.
-At college I learned how to use Python and it's library Pandas, so I am also familiarized with both of them.</h3>
+At college I learned how to use Python and it's library Pandas, so I am also familiarized with both of them.</h5>

 - 🌱 I’m currently learning **Solidity**